carla-simulator/leaderboard-cloud/docs/2_creation_of_the_base_ami.md

 ### Select a base AMI

 While we will be using our own base AMI, it will be created on top of a public one.
 Go to the [Ubuntu on AWS EKS](https://cloud-images.ubuntu.com/docs/aws/eks/) website and select the image that best fits your needs.
-There are two criteria to take into account:
+There are three criteria to take into account:

 - **Kubernetes version**
 - **AWS region**
+- ***amd* architecture**

 Decide on these two based on the [cluster configuration](config/leaderboard-cluster.yaml)

 ### Start a new EC2 machine

-Go to the AWS EC2 dashboard and, inside the Instances menú, click on `Launch instances`.
-On the following AMI menu, locate the AMI selected on the previous step and mark it as your selected configuration.
+After selecting the desired AMI at EC2, click on `Launch instances from AMI`, located on the top right corner.

-On the next step, you need to select an Instance Type that uses an Nvidia GPU.
+On the next step, decide its (this instance will be later deleted) and select an Instance Type that uses an Nvidia GPU.
 For this purpose, a `g4dn.xlarge` machine is enough.

+For the *Network settings*, make sure the configuration allows to SSH into the machine.

 Now, click on Review and Launch.
 Not check it and launch the image.
 Create a new key pair if you need to.